Humane Education

 We reach out to the community to help achieve our goal to teach the importance of compassion and kindness towards animals.

-In addition to our programs at Whatcom Humane Society, we can bring our humane education lessons to your educational setting.
-We have tailored programs for all age groups with lessons focusing on issues such as Compassion and Kindness towards Animals, Responsible Pet Ownership, Dog Bite Prevention, Spay and Neuter Education, and Protecting Native Wildlife.
-These programs are free of charge; however donations to help with the costs of providing these valuable learning opportunities are greatly appreciated.
+Can WHS come to my school?
+Yes!
+In addition to the programs at our Division Street Shelter, we can bring our humane education lessons to your educational setting.
+Our Humane Education Coordinator regularly visits K-12 classrooms in Whatcom County, and we have programs tailored for all age groups, including lessons focusing on issues such as Compassion and Kindness towards Animals, Responsible Pet Ownership, Dog Bite Prevention, Spay and Neuter Education, and Protecting Native Wildlife.

 Be a Humane Hero!
 Each classroom that completes the age-appropriate series of presentations will be gifted stickers for the students as well as a Humane Hero certificate to post in the classroom.
+These programs are free of charge, and any donations to help with the costs of providing these valuable learning opportunities are greatly appreciated!

-These programs are free of charge; however donations to help with the costs of providing these valuable learning opportunities are greatly appreciated.
 To set up a visit or lesson, please contact the WHS Humane Education Coordinator at outreach@whatcomhumane.org or by calling 360.733.2080 ext.
 3116.

 All Grades